 In the event of a hazardous materials incident the fire department is the primary responding agency.
 They will attempt to first identify the product, cordon off the area, and initiate evacuation of the immediate area if necessary.
 Depending on the product they may be able to contain it.
 If the product is on fire, they may attempt to extinguish the fire, or they may determine that it is safer to let the product burn off, and insure the fire doesn’t spread.
 In some cases it is actually safer to let a hazardous chemical burn away than attempting to put the fire out and then have to deal with an unstable situation.

 The Live Oak Fire Department, along with several others in the Metrocom area determined that there was a need for a hazardous materials team, however no one department could establish one.
-As such a team was formed among the departments through an organization that already existed.
-The Combined Emergency Services Organization (CESO) was created many years ago and is made up of all the fire and EMS organizations in the Metrocom.
-At the present time a team is available to respond when notified by either the Live Oak Dispatch Center or the Universal City Dispatch Center.
-The team is housed at the Universal City Fire Station and one of the equipment trailers used by the team is stationed at the Live Oak Fire Station.
+As such a team was formed among the departments through an organization called Guadacoma.
+This team consist of Live Oak, Universal City, Selma, Schertz, Cibolo Seguin, and New Braunfels fire departments. the present time a team is available to respond when notified by either the Live Oak Dispatch Center or the Universal City Dispatch Center.

 In addition to this local team, in 1999 the Fire Department signed a county-wide agreement with the City of San Antonio regarding emergency response to major incidents and in 2004 the City signed a regional agreement through the Alamo Area Council of Government (AACOG).